inbo/tutorials/content/tutorials/r_gbif_checklist/index.md

 But what do those keys stay for?

-- `key`, sometimes called `taxonKey`, is the GBIF key of the taxon.
-It is unique among all taxa published on GBIF.
+- `key` (sometimes called `taxonKey`) is the taxon identifier assigned by GBIF.
+The same taxon in different checklists will have a different `key`.
-- `taxonID` is the identifier of the taxon within the red list checklist as provided by the authors
+- `taxonID` is the taxon identifier as provided by the authors.
+The authors should keep it stable between publications.
-- `nubKey` is the identifier of the taxon within the [GBIF Backbone Taxonomy](https://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c) dataset, or simply *backbone*.
-The link from the taxon in the red list checklist dataset to the taxon in the backbone is done by GBIF automatically behind the scenes when publishing the checklist.
+- `nubKey` is the taxon identifier within the [GBIF Backbone Taxonomy](https://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c) dataset, or simply *backbone*.
+The same taxon in different checklists will have the same `nubKey`.
+The link between the taxon in the checklist and the taxon in the backbone is automatically created by GBIF behind the scenes when publishing a checklist.
 You can control the match before publication of course, by using the gbif match utility in rgbif (see the vignette [match and download a long species list](https://docs.ropensci.org/rgbif/articles/downloading_a_long_species_list.html)) or the GBIF [data validator](https://www.gbif.org/tools/data-validator) web tool.